Benjamin Disraeli: Bentinck and the leadership

 Disraeli spoke in favour of the measure, arguing that Christianity was "completed Judaism", and asking the House of Commons "Where is your Christianity if you do not believe in their Judaism?"
-Russell and Disraeli's future rival Gladstone thought it brave of him to speak as he did; the speech was badly received by his own party.
+Russell and Disraeli's future rival Gladstone thought this brave; the speech was badly received by his own party.
 The Tories and the Anglican establishment were hostile to the bill.
-Samuel Wilberforce, Bishop of Oxford, spoke strongly against the measure and implied that Russell was paying off the Jews for helping elect him.
 With the exception of Disraeli, every member of the future protectionist cabinet then in Parliament voted against the measure.
-One who was not yet an MP, Lord John Manners, stood against Rothschild when the latter re-submitted himself for election in 1849.
-Disraeli, who had attended the Protectionists dinner at the Merchant Taylors Hall, joined Bentinck in speaking and voting for the bill, although his own speech was a standard one of toleration.
 The measure was voted down.
+In the aftermath of the debate Bentinck resigned the leadership and was succeeded by Lord Granby; Disraeli's speech, thought by many of his own party to be blasphemous, ruled him out for the time being.

-In the aftermath of the debate Bentinck resigned the leadership and was succeeded by Lord Granby; Disraeli's own speech, thought by many of his own party to be blasphemous, ruled him out for the time being.
 While these intrigues played out, Disraeli was working with the Bentinck family to secure the necessary financing to purchase Hughenden Manor, in Buckinghamshire.
-The possession of a country house, and incumbency of a county constituency were regarded as essential for a Tory with ambitions to lead the party.
+The possession of a country house and incumbency of a county constituency were regarded as essential for a Tory with leadership ambitions.
 Disraeli and his wife alternated between Hughenden and several homes in London for the rest of their marriage.
 The negotiations were complicated by Bentinck's sudden death on 21 September 1848, but Disraeli obtained a loan of £25,000 from Bentinck's brothers Lord Henry Bentinck and Lord Titchfield.

-Within a month of his appointment Granby resigned the leadership in the Commons, feeling himself inadequate to the post, and the party functioned without a leader in the Commons for the rest of the parliamentary session.
+Within a month of his appointment Granby resigned the leadership in the Commons and the party functioned without a leader in the Commons for the rest of the session.
 At the start of the next session, affairs were handled by a triumvirate of Granby, Disraeli, and John Charles Herries—indicative of the tension between Disraeli and the rest of the party, who needed his talents but mistrusted him.
 This confused arrangement ended with Granby's resignation in 1851; Disraeli effectively ignored the two men regardless.